 What is a hotel Wi-Fi audit?

 A hotel Wi-Fi audit is an independent, on-site assessment of a hotel's wireless network infrastructure.
-It includes signal coverage mapping (heat map), access point evaluation, bandwidth testing, security review, and a written report with findings and prioritised recommendations.
+It includes signal coverage mapping (heat map), access point evaluation, bandwidth and throughput testing, security review, and a written report with findings and prioritised recommendations.
 The purpose is to identify performance gaps, coverage holes, and configuration issues that dashboard monitoring and vendor reports cannot detect — because they require physical measurement at the property.

 Why does a hotel need a network audit if the current vendor says everything is fine?